Akeel Al Saffar

 Akeel Al Saffar (عقيل الصفار) is an Iraqi politician.
-Al Saffar lived in exile for decades because of the regime of Saddam Hussein.
-He currently works as Deputy Minister for National Security Affairs.
+Al Saffar lived in exile for decades, opposing the regime of Saddam Hussein.
+He held the position of Deputy Minister for National Security Affairs from 2004 to 2018.

 Al Saffar's first name is sometimes rendered as Aqeel.

 Political career

 Al Saffar was in exile from the early years of the regime of Saddam Hussein.
 This meant he, nor many other Iraqi politicians could take part in Iraqi politics.

-He is currently the Deputy Minister for National Security Affairs.
+He served as Deputy Minister for National Security Affairs under successive governments and Prime Ministers.